-- Governance Reviews according to their respective mandates: - 2.
+- Requests the Governance and Constituency Committee and the Programme and Policy Committee to work with FAC to refine the Finance and Financial Governance Reviews according to their respective mandates; - 2.
 Requests the Chair of FAC and the Treasurer to provide their report to the 20-year Strategy Steering Committee; - 3.
 Requests the Director General to integrate key findings from the FAC Finance Review and Financial Governance Review into the situational analysis and other documents that feed into developing the 20-year strategy, and further requests the Director General to provide a management response to the key findings and recommendations of the report; - 4.
 Requests the FAC to carry out further analysis of options to increase reserves; and work with Secretariat to bring to Council decision items related to this analysis.